 Similarly, St Patrick’s College closed in 1863 with an accumulated debt of £5,000.
 Within two years the school was taken over by the Jesuits, and then operated in tandem with St Francis Xavier College.

 Wesley College also experienced financial difficulties, to the extent that by 1897 its debt had reached £15,000.
 The committee agreed that the school would be sold if a buyer could be found.
 As it was clear that the debt exceeded the value of the building and land, no purchaser came forward and the school survived.

 However, after some initial problems, the public grammar schools began to establish a reputable standing within the community: their success depended on the patronage they could attract, and this in turn depended on their reputation – a reputation largely based on the success of pupils at the public examinations.
 The results of students at the matriculation and public service examinations featured prominently in advertisements, prospectuses, and at annual speech days, and were used as a promotional tool.

-These former state school scholars were important in helping the public grammar schools secure examination passes, and therefore reputational success.
-In 1890 for instance, 91 of the 365 pupils at Scotch College were scholarship holders – approximately 25 percent – and it would be expected that they comprised a much greater percentage in the latter years of schooling.
+These former government school scholars were important in helping the public grammar schools secure examination passes, and therefore reputational success.
+In 1890 for instance, 91 of the 365 pupils at Scotch College were scholarship holders – approximately 25 percent – and it would be expected that they comprised a much greater percentage in the later years of schooling.

 Historical development and consequences for Victorian secondary education